-I am currently Chair of the Scotland’s Towns Partnership and a board member and director of IDS Scotland Ltd, the company set up by the Scottish Government to oversee Scottish Business Improvement Districts and of the Centre for Scottish Public Policy.
+I am currently Chair of the Scotland’s Towns Partnership and a board member and director of IDS Scotland Ltd, the company set up by the Scottish Government to oversee Scottish Business Improvement Districts.
 I am an office bearer in the American Collegiate Retailing Association.

 My Contact Points: